ivlera/igromaster_parser/README.md

-Parsing game cards, their characteristics and images urls from https://igromaster.by/ and saving data to MongoDB.
+Parsing game cards, their characteristics and image urls from https://igromaster.by/ Saving data to MongoDB.